City Monument – Mubarak Begum Masjid, Hauz Qazi

 [Text and pictures by Mayank Austen Soofi]

-Built in 1823, the mosque was named after one of the 13 wives of Sir David Ochterlony, Delhi’s first British resident, who was known for his passion for nautch girls, hukkas (hubble-bubble) and Indian costumes.
-Mubarak Begum, a Brahmin dancing girl from Pune, was a convert to Islam.
-Besides being the favourite wife (some say she was just a mistress) of Sir Ochterlony, she was a principal player in Delhi’s cultural life.
+Built in 1823, the mosque was named after one of the 13 wives of Sir David Ochterlony, Delhi’s first British resident, who was known for his passion for nautch girls, hukkas and Indian costumes.
+Mubarak Begum, originally a dancing girl from Pune, was a principal player in Delhi’s cultural life.
 Dilli ki Aakhiri Shama, Delhi’s last great mushaira, or poetry soiree, was hosted in her haveli just before the Mughal Empire dissolved in 1857.
-Forty poets were present that night, including the great Mirza Ghalib.
+Forty poets were said to be present that night, including the great Mirza Ghalib.

 It is not clear if the mosque was commissioned by Mubarak Begum or was built in her honour.
-It’s crudely nicknamed Randi ki Masjid; randi is Urdu slang for prostitute.
+It i crudely nicknamed Randi ki Masjid; randi is an Urdu slang for prostitute.

-The dark prayer chamber inside the mosque can accommodate about 10 men.
-Its homely smallness emphasizes the theatricality of the domes.
-The floor is of marble, the walls are painted pale yellow and the Mecca-facing mihrab (recess) is in glossy green.
-The noise from outside—the cries of the vendors, the tinkling of rickshaw bells, the honking of the scooters—is muffled.
+The dark prayer chamber inside the mosque can barely accommodate more than a dozen worshippers.
+Its smallness emphasizes the theatricality of the giant domes under which it stands.
+The floor is of marble, and the Mecca-facing mihrab is in glossy green.
+The sounds of the world outside—the cries of the vendors, the tinkling of rickshaw bells, the honking of the scooters—is muffled.

-Watching the mosque from across the street gives a fairy-tale feel.
+Watching the mosque from across the street, is even more full of feeling.
+There it gives a fairy-tale feel.
 Perhaps because the bazaar is so banal, the domes get infused with a special rounded sweetness.
-Stare longer and the ugly aesthetics of the modern world dampen the mosque’s delicate beauty.
+Stare longer, however, and the aesthetics of the modern world dampen the mosque’s delicate beauty.
 It’s like looking at something that is already gone.
-That’s why it is one of Delhi’s most poignant monuments.
+That’s why this is one of Delhi’s most poignant monuments.